sky-cake/Kokoro-FastAPI-Debloated/README.md

 A debloated version of https://github.com/remsky/Kokoro-FastAPI.

-Only contains the necessary Python packages and endpoints for doing TTS.
+Only contains the necessary Python packages and endpoints for doing TTS via a web UI and API.

+Just like Kokoro-FastAPI, the web UI does not support FireFox because it can't.
+FF does not support the right audio encodings.
+Use Chromium instead.

 ## Running